Ballscrew inspection, problems and warning signs associated with ball screw failure?

-Excessive backlash in the ball screw ballnut- Some screws must be stretched before checking for backlash.
+Excessive ballscrew backlash in the ballnut- Some screws must be stretched before checking for backlash.

 Fatigue or surface distress